anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3.1.1"></a>
 #### 4.3.1.1 Underlay and Overlay Networking concepts

+The ETSI Network Functions Virtualisation Architectural Framework (as referred  above) describes how a Virtualization Layer instance abstract the hardware resources and separate Virtualisation Tenants (Workload) from each other.
+It does also specifically state that the control and implementation of the hardware layer is out of scope for that specification.

-The ETSI NFV model divide networking in an Underlay and an Overlay Network layer.
+When having multiple Virtualization Layer instances on a shared hardware infrastructure, the networking can be layered in an Underlay and an Overlay Network layer.
 The purpose with this layering is to ensure separation of the Virtualisation Tenants (Workload) Overlay Networks from each other, whilst allowing the traffic to flow on the shared Underlay Network in between all Ethernet connected hardware (HW) devices.

 The Overlay Networking separation is often done through encapsulation of Tenants traffic using overlay protocols e.g. through VxLAN or EVPN on the Underlay Networks e.g. based on L2 (VLAN) or L3 (IP) networks.